3.6.1. Rules for drawing places (organizations)

 - Tourist attractions and monuments.

-- Items in the “Religion” category.
+- Items in the “Religion” and “Courtyard and park infrastructure” categories.

 The location where prominent people were executed or died (for example, the Location of Lermontov's Duel).